Skip to main content

 Timeouts and Failures

 • Establish a transparent timeout policy when initiating a request and ensure your consumers are well-informed.
-For instance, institute a fixed 10-second HTTP timeout threshold.
+For instance, promote a fixed 10-second HTTP timeout threshold.
 Any request exceeding this limit will be marked as failed.
 This approach encourages consumers to embrace asynchronous processing.

 • Develop a resilient error handling strategy complete with precise error codes and descriptive messages to assist consumers in efficiently resolving issues.
 Implement robust logging and monitoring mechanisms to track failures and identify performance bottlenecks in real-time.